How the Dutch government is organised goes back to a famous French philosopher Charles Montesquieu and his radical idea of the Trias Politica.

 I’m of the opinion that if the U.S founding fathers tried the Trias Politica, arming the American populace wouldn’t have been necessary.
 I honestly believe that the U.S. has a thing or two to learn from Dutch statesman Johan Rudolph Thorbecke.

 Do you have any opinions about the current Dutch system of government?
 What about your own country?
-Let us know in the comments.
-Don’t forget to join our Facebook group for more Dutch stuff… you know you wanna!
+Tell us in the comments!